device42/device42-docs/docs/auto-discovery/operating-systems-supported-in-auto-discovery.md

 We test on as many operating systems as we can get our hands on for agentless autodiscovery.
 This list is by no means exhaustive or exclusive but should provide a good starting point.
 As a general rule, if there's an OS giving you trouble, we're happy to try and build in support for it.
 You can [email support](mailto:support@device42.com) or [submit a request](https://support.device42.com/) on our website.

 :::note
-All discoveries can be run without agents on the Device42 Main Appliance optionally using one or more remote collectors.
-Agentless Windows discovery requires at least one instance of the Windows Discovery Service (WDS) to be deployed somewhere on your network that can reach your desired discovery targets.
+All discoveries can be run without agents on the Device42 Main Appliance with the option of using one or more remote collectors.
+Agentless Windows discovery requires at least one instance of the Windows Discovery Service (WDS) to be deployed on your network, where it can reach your desired discovery targets.
 :::

 ## Supported Distros and Operating Systems